Mint Julep

 • Fresh mint, of course!
 You’ll muddle some leaves at the bottom of the cocktail and add more fresh mint sprigs for garnish.

 • Simple syrup – For sweetness.
-It’s simple (get it?) to make your own at home using just sugar and water!
+Make your own using just sugar and water!
 Learn how with this easy simple syrup recipe.

-• Bourbon – Something you should know about a mint julep: you can really taste the bourbon.
-There aren’t many other ingredients here to mask its flavor!
-Choose one that you’d like to sip on its own.
-Our favorites are Bulleit and Woodford Reserve.
+• Bourbon – You can really taste the bourbon in this recipe, so choose one that you’d like to sip on its own.
+Our favorites are Bulleit, Maker’s Mark, and Woodford Reserve.

 • Crushed ice – Shaved ice works too, but I don’t recommend using larger ice cubes.
-The finer crushed or shaved ice thoroughly chills the drink and gives it its classic frosty look.
-It also balances the cocktail as it melts, diluting the whiskey.
-Because bigger cubes will melt more slowly, they won’t have quite the same effect here.
+The finer crushed or shaved ice balances the cocktail as it melts, diluting the whiskey.
+Because bigger cubes melt more slowly, they won’t have quite the same effect here.

 Find the complete recipe with measurements below.